dkublik/jekyll-now/_posts/2017-10-28-springboot - metrics with servo and aws cloudwatch.md

 ```

-Now when we hit http://localhost:8080/favorites?number=11
+Now when we hit [http://localhost:8080/favorites?number=11](http://localhost:8080/favorites?number=11)

-and We got:
+and we got:

 ```
 gauge.response.favorites: 24.0,